Paul Warwick (racing driver): Honda in Tin-tops

-During the 1990 season, Paul briefly tried his luck in tin-top racing, contesting a few rounds of the Honda CRX Challenge with his brother's team.
+During the 1990 season, Warwick briefly tried his luck in tin-top racing, contesting a few rounds of the Honda CRX Challenge with his brother's team.

-He notably scored a podium 3rd place at Snetterton, where he would also contest the 1991 Willhire 24 Hours in a Honda Civic VTEC, only to retire after completing 155 laps.
+Warwick notably scored a podium third place at Snetterton, where he would also contest the 1991 Willhire 24 Hours in a Honda Civic VTEC, only to retire after completing 155 laps.

 British F2

-In 1991 he signed with Nigel Mansell's Mansell Madgwick British Formula 2 racing team.
+In 1991, Warwick signed with Nigel Mansell's Mansell Madgwick British Formula 2 racing team.

 Warwick dominated the first five races of 1991, scoring five pole positions, five fastest laps, four lap records and five wins, but he was killed in an accident at the fifth event of the season at Oulton Park race circuit, Cheshire.
 The win was awarded posthumously as he was leading the race when the accident took place.
 Warwick had scored enough points in the races he had contested to allow him to win the British Formula 3000 championship.
 The car left the circuit at the Knickerbrook right hand corner and slammed almost head-on into the outer circuit Armco barrier at 140 mph.
 The car disintegrated and Warwick was thrown from it.
 Investigations concluded that a front wishbone failure caused the crash.

 Awards and tributes

-In 1991 an award by Autosport magazine for the National Driver of the Year was renamed the Paul Warwick Memorial Trophy that was awarded to the season's best British young racing driver.
+In 1991, an award by Autosport magazine for the National Driver of the Year was renamed the Paul Warwick Memorial Trophy that was awarded to the season's best British young racing driver.

 The main entrance bridge at Oulton Park is named in his memory.
 In addition, the Knickerbrook corner was slowed by the addition of a chicane.